Integral, mean and covariance of the simplex-truncated multivariate normal distribution: Results

 Estimates of the integral, mean or covariance for ST-MNDs of dimension $n > 5$ were not calculated from the semi-analytical method because even without improving its accuracy, this method was far more computationally expensive than the two sampling methods at $n=5$ (Fig~\ref{fig:results_computation_time}).
 (When the accuracy of the semi-analytical method was improved, as seen in the change of predictions from the central to the right panels shown in Fig~\ref{fig:results_dimension_5}, the median computational cost increased by approximately 10-fold; results not shown.)
 Similarly, estimates of the integral, mean or covariance for ST-MNDs of dimension $n > 7$ were not calculated from naive rejection sampling because of its substantial computational expense at $n=7$ (Fig~\ref{fig:results_computation_time}).

 When comparing the speed of the three methods for ST-MNDs ranging from dimensions $n=2$ to $n=10$ it was found that, in the present implementation, the semi-analytical method was the fastest of the three methods tested when $n \leq 3$, and the Gessner \textit{et al.}\ method was the fastest of the three methods tested when $n \geq 4$ (Fig~\ref{fig:results_computation_time}).
+The differences in computation speed between the methods are quite substantial; for example, to calculate the desired quantities (integral, mean and covariance) for the last of the 100 ST-MNDs tested with dimension $n=2$ (whose corresponding non-truncated MND possesses mean elements $\mu_1 \approx 0.45$, $\mu_2 \approx 0.28$, and covariance matrix elements $\sigma_{11} \approx 0.17$, $\sigma_{22} \approx 0.06$, $\sigma_{12}=\sigma_{21} \approx 0.04$), our implementations of the semi-analytical method, naive rejection sampling method, and Gessner \textit{et al}.\ method computed all of these quantities in 0.08~seconds, 1.1~seconds and 2.2~seconds respectively.

 However, the exact dimension at which one method is more efficient than the other will depend strongly on the details of the implementation (e.g.\ programming language, number of samples and thinning ratio used, algorithm used to estimate integrals of hyperrectangularly-truncated MNDs, etc.).
 For example, when the thinning ratio of the algorithms used within the Gessner \textit{et al}.\ method to unbiasedly estimate the integral, mean and covariance of ST-MNDs was increased from two to ten (central and right columns of Fig~\ref{fig:results_dimensions_6_and_7}), it was unsurprisingly seen that the median computational time of this method increased approximately by a factor of five (results not shown).
 However, if Fig~\ref{fig:results_computation_time} had instead showed results for the Gessner \textit{et al}.\ method possessing a five-fold higher computation time, it would still be concluded that this method is the most recommended for ST-MNDs of higher dimension (although the naive rejection sampling method may instead have been favoured at $n=4$).
 Given these complexities associated with implementation details, what the results \textit{generally} suggest is that the semi-analytical method may be advantageous for fast computations on ST-MNDs of low dimension, but the method of Gessner \textit{et al.}\ may be the only practical method (in terms of computational cost) of those tested here if calculations for higher-dimensional ST-MNDs are sought.